-College Connections Faculty: Rick Colby and Hanan Elsherif
+College Connections Faculty: Hanan Elsherif and David Hollenberg (bio coming soon!)

 Hanan Elsherif received her PhD in 2009 from Minia University.
 Her research critically analyzes the media coverage of the US invasion of Iraq in 2003.
 She co-edited the translated, “Culturalization: A comparative literary criticism study of T.S.
 Eliot and S. Abdulsabour’s poetry” published by General Egyptian Book Organization in 2004.
 Her research interests include Critical Discourse Analysis, Teaching Arabic as a Foreign Language (TAFL)/Teaching English as a Second Language (TESL), and translation and interpretation.
 She taught Arabic at the University of Utah from 2005-2007 and Texas A&M from 2007-2009.
 She was also a ESL instructor in Egypt for over ten years.

 Coming July 2018.
 Faculty and FAs are currently in the process of developing the FIG assignments.

 Week of Welcome FIG Meeting